someengineering/fixinventory/docs/source/getting_started/setup_kubernetes.rst

 Helm (version 3 and above)
 A Kubernetes cluster (kind or minikube should work as well)

-To start filling the resoto graph with resource data you will need AWS or GCP credentials with proper permissions.
+To start filling the Resoto graph with resource data you will need AWS or GCP credentials with proper permissions.

 You can look up specific permission configurations in your :ref:`access-permissions` section.